MirrorNetworking/Mirror/doc/Guides/Communications/RemoteActions.md

 Be careful of sending commands from the client every frame!
 This can cause a lot of network traffic.

 It is possible to send commands from non-player objects that have client authority.
-These objects must have been spawned with `NetworkServer.SpawnWithClientAuthority` or have authority set with `NetworkIdentity.AssignClientAuthority`.
+These objects must have been spawned with client authority or have authority set with `NetworkIdentity.AssignClientAuthority`.
 Commands sent from these object are run on the server instance of the object, not on the associated player object for the client.

 ## ClientRpc Calls